AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 A new section has been added to detail the enhanced email address validation rules to send an address to quarantine in case of soft error.
 [Read more](../../delivery/using/understanding-quarantine-management.md#soft-error-management)

 The parameter from the configuration file indicating that an instance is using the Enhanced MTA or not is now documented.
 [Read more](../../installation/using/the-server-configuration-file.md#mta)

-## February 2020 {#february-2020}

-AMP for Email being now supported by three email providers (Gmail, Outlook and Mail.ru), the section describing how to define interactive content with AMP has been updated.
-[Read more](../../delivery/using/defining-interactive-content.md)

-The Email archiving section has been clarified.
-[Read more](../../installation/using/email-archiving.md#recommendations-and-limitations)

 ## January 2020 {#january-2020}